lkolb10/Data_Projects/Data Cleaning in SQL/README.md

 ### Data Sources

-Nashville Housing Data: The primary dataset used for this analysis is the "Housing Data for Data Cleaning.xlsx"
+Nashville Housing Data: The primary dataset used for this analysis is the "Housing Data for Data Cleaning.xlsx" file, which contains information on housing data in Nashville.
+The Excel file is provided in the folder for the project, or can be downloaded here: